Political views of Generation Z: Immigration

 In a 2016 Varkey Foundation and Populus international survey, the question of whether or not those 15 to 21 favored legal migration received mixed responses.
 Overall, 31% believed their governments should make it easier for immigrants to work and live legally in their countries while 23% said it should be more difficult, a margin of 8%.
 While 72% of Brazilian youths thought their government was doing too little to address the international refugee crisis, only 16% of young Turks did; in the U.K. that number was 48%.

-A YouGov poll conducted in the spring of 2018 revealed that 41% of Britons between the ages of 18 to 24 thought that immigration to their country was "too high", compared to 58% of those 25 to 49.
+A YouGov poll conducted in the spring of 2018 revealed that 41% of Britons between the ages of 18 and 24 thought that immigration to their country was "too high", compared to 58% of those 25 to 49.

+Gaza war

+Members of Generation Z are more likely to support Palestine and oppose Israel than any other generation.
+According to an October 2023 NPR/PBS NewsHour/Marist National poll which surveyed 1,313 U.S. adults, 48% of Millennials and Generation Z said that the U.S. government should publicly voice support for Israel, compared to 63% of Generation X, 83% of the baby boomers, and 86% from the Silent and Greatest Generation.
+In December 2023, More in Common conducted a survey among British citizens from various age groups.
+Generation Z respondents were the most likely to consider Hamas to be freedom fighters and the least likely to consider Hamas a terrorist organisation.